-Duterte issued the statement two days after the House hearing on the economic impact of COVID-19, where Tourism Secretary Bernadette Puyat told lawmakers that the Philippines stands to lose at least P42.9 billion in tourism revenues for the peak tourist months of February to April due to the coronavirus threat.
+Duterte issued the statement two days after the House hearing on the economic impact of COVID-19 – the disease caused by the new virus – where Tourism Secretary Bernadette Puyat told lawmakers that the Philippines stands to lose at least P42.9 billion in tourism revenues for the peak tourist months of February to April due to the coronavirus threat.

 Following the coronavirus outbreak, the Philippines has banned non-Filipino travelers coming from China, Hong Kong, Macau, and Taiwan.
 This led to canceled flights, cruise calls, and hotel and tour bookings around the country.

 China is the Philippines' second biggest tourist market, after South Korea.